-Romania: Court suspended ANRE order regarding the volume of electricity sold at regulated prices9.
-March 2020. / SEE Energy News
+Romania: Court suspended ANRE order regarding the volume of electricity sold at regulated prices, SEE Energy News

 The suspension of Romanian electricity producer Nuclearelectrica is related to ANRE order for approving the methodology for determining the prices for electricity sold by producers on the basis of regulated contracts and the volume of electricity from the regulated contracts concluded by producers with the suppliers of last resort and establishing the maximum quantities of electricity that can be imposed as sales obligations based on regulated contracts.
 In January, Nuclearelectrica initiated an action in court for the annulment of this order.
 Operator of the country’s sole nuclear power plant Cernavoda, obtained a court suspension of an order issued by the National Regulator Authority for Energy (ANRE) which regulates the methodology for determining the prices and the volume of electricity that the producers of energy sell on the regulated market this year.

 According to ANRE decision, electricity producers Hidroelectrica and Nuclearelectrica were obliged to deliver 65 % of their production to the regulated market in 2019 at prices which will allow them to make a profit of 5 %.